-Xanax prices near Ashburn, VA
+Xanax prices near Beaumont, TX

 USES: Alprazolam is used to treat anxiety and panic disorders.
 It belongs to a class of medications called benzodiazepines which act on the brain and nerves (central nervous system) to produce a calming effect.
 It works by enhancing the effects of a certain natural chemical in the body (GABA).